Altova FlowForce Server 2024 Advanced Edition

 When a step of a job fails, the job is considered failed as well.
 To perform some clean-up actions before the job exits (such as logging or sending email notifications), you can create error/success handling steps.
 These steps allow you to protect the execution of one or more steps (i.e., protected steps).
 Error/success handlers and protected steps are part of the so-called protected block (see Structure of a Protected Block below).

 Depending on your business needs, you can create Execution steps, Choose, For-Each, and Postpone blocks inside a protected block.
-You can also nest other protected blocks blocks inside your protected block.
+You can also nest other protected blocks inside your protected block.

 Add an error/success handler